danielgomez3/nix-config-snowfall/README.md

 # TODO

+- create justfile recipe that will 'cat' all the related files in a system
+- wrap emacs to run in the cloud with 'emacs --daemon'
 - Look at jakehamilton and how he wrapsObs with overlay
 - ability to ssh into vms
 - make gnome use xorg, wayland buggin